-G. All outstanding shares of the Company are owned by Aetna Health Holdings, LLC, whose ultimate parent is Aetna.

-H. At December 31, 2014, the Company did not hold any investments in any affiliate and did not own shares of any upstream intermediate of Aetna.

-I. At December 31, 2014, the Company did not hold any investments in any subsidiary, controlled or affiliated ("SCA") entity.
+- G. All outstanding shares of the Company are owned by Aetna Health Holdings, LLC, whose ultimate parent is Aetna. - H. At December 31, 2015, the Company did not hold any investments in any affiliate and did not own shares of any upstream intermediate of Aetna. - I. At December 31, 2015, the Company did not hold any investments in any subsidiary, controlled or affiliated ("SCA") entity. - J. At December 31, 2015, the Company did not hold any investments in any impaired SCA entity. - K. At December 31, 2015, the Company did not hold any investments in any foreign insurance subsidiaries. - L. At December 31, 2015, the Company did not hold any investments in a downstream noninsurance holding company.

+M and N.

-J. At December 31, 2014, the Company did not hold any investments in any impaired SCA entity.
+At December 31, 2015, the Company did not have any SCA investments.